-Business Studies
+Business Studies Applied senior subject

 Business Studies provides opportunities for students to develop practical business knowledge and skills for use, participation and work in a range of business contexts.
 Exciting and challenging career opportunities exist in a range of business contexts.